Florcha/Tienda-Exel-Online/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+BioCosmética EXEL Exel is a smart cosmetics themed store for beauty, health and well-being.

 ## Available Scripts

 In the project directory, you can run:

+### Facility
+'$ npm install tienda-exel-online'
+Or also cloning the repository

+'$ git clone url'

 ### `npm start`